 The basics for ice melter comparison:

-One of the basic factors you should consider when making ice melter compariso is the surface of the material you are treating.
+One of the basic factors you should consider when making ice melter comparison is the surface of the material you are treating.
 If you are treating the wooden deck of your home for instance, you may have to avoid the use of ice melters containing chlorides because chloride can attack the fastening system of the wood, and the brine solution may attract moisture to the pores of the wood, making it to freeze up and form black ice.
-Next factor you should consider is the right amount of melter to use because , excessive use of a melter can lead to run-off issues where chemicals will seep into the environment , causing contamination of sort.
+Next factor you should consider is the right amount of melter to use, because excessive use of a melter can lead to run-off issues where chemicals will seep into the environment, causing contamination.

 In order to create a balancing effect and avoid environmental impact of ice melter applications, experts suggest that you apply a balancer or neutralizer with an ice melter.
 The deicer can neutralize un-used melter before they seep into the environment.

 The Sodium Chloride ice melter, also referred to as rock salt is mostly considered when making ice melter comparison.
 Sodium chloride is the most abundant form of natural salt found in nature.
 Sodium chloride ice melter is readily available and cheap and this is why most people prefer it.
 Sodium chloride melters come with 67% chlorides therefore they may cause some problems even though they are effective for ice melting in homes.

 Magnesium chloride is often consider in ice melter comparison because of its premium grade and high performance.
 Magnesium chloride is also a naturally occurring substance found in underground mineral reserves.
 Magnesium chloride is safer for ice melting because it contains less than 40% of Sulphates compared to 60% found in sodium chlorides.
 This form of ice melter is gentle on most home surfaces, and it is low in toxicity, therefore it is safer on the environment.
 Magnesium Sulphates ice melter can melt ice to -10F or more.